pytholic/python-project-template/README.md

 # Description

-I created a simple `stringutils` library with three basic functions.
+A python template project following modern practices.
+We will work with a simple `stringutils` library with three basic functions.

 # Steps